vviswanathan/MSDS6306_CaseStudy_2/README.md

 Qatar, Panama, Sri Lanka, Austria, Ecuador, Slovenia, Uruguay, Portugal

 **2. The correlation between the counties on both top 15 lists between Age and Income:**

-Is there a relationship between Age and Income?
+**Is there a relationship between Age and Income?**

 **3. And the correlation/relationship between the countries on both top 15 and Life Satisfaction and Human Development (HDI):**

-Is there a discernible relationship between SWLS and HDI?
+**Is there a discernible relationship between SWLS and HDI?**
-Yes, there is a discernible relationship and trend between Life Satisfaction (SWLS) and Human Development (HDI).
-The greater the HDI the more life satisfaction there is.
-Medium and High HDI resulted in approx the same SWLS.
+Yes, there is a discernible relationship and trend between Life Satisfaction Scale (SWLS) and Human Development Index (HDI).
+The greater the HDI the higher the SWLS Mean Score.
+Medium and High HDI resulted in approx the same SWLS Mean Score.

 ## Sources
 * **Human Development Index:** Wikipedia: United Nations Development Programme's Human Development Report, "Human Development Report 2016 – "Human Development for Everyone"" (PDF).
 HDRO (Human Development Report Office) United Nations Development Programme. pp. 198–201.
 Retrieved 2 September 2017.